Station Name: LISCARD & POULTON

 OS Grid Ref: SJ302912

-Date of visit: May 2005
+Date of visit: May 2005 & 29.1.2011

 See also Seacombe

-Liscard & Poulton Station looking east
+Liscard & Poulton station looking east in the 1920s.

 Copyright photo from John Alsop collection

-Liscard & Poulton Station looking west after closure
+Liscard & Poulton Station looking west after closure.

 P